BattletechModders/LootMagnet/README.md

 The employer makes a random roll to determine if they attempt to holdback an item.
 This threshold is determined by the player's rating with the employing faction.
 Factions that dislike the player are more likely to trigger a holdback, but even friendly factions have a small chance as well.
 The chance for a holdback is given by the table below, and defined by  **HoldbackTrigger** (in *mod.json*).

+##### Employer Holdback

 | Value | Loathed | Hated | Disliked | Indifferent | Liked | Friendly | Honored | Allied |
 | -- | -- | -- | -- | -- | -- | -- | -- | -- |
 | Trigger | 72% | 48% | 32% | 16% | 8% | 4% | 2% | 1% |
 | Value Cap | 0.2 | 0.3 | 0.4 | 0.6 | 0.8 | 1 | 1.25 | 2 |

 Once holdback has been triggered, the employer determines how greedy they will be.
-A random roll is made against the bounds defined as **PickRange** (in *mod.json*).
-The result of this roll determines how many items will be held back.
-The employer will pick the most expensive items first, which naturally biases towards mech chassis and parts.
+A random roll is made against the bounds defined as **Holdback.MechParts** (in *mod.json*), and determines how many pieces of *partial mech salvage* will be heldback.
+The employer will take the most expensive items first.

+### Compensation

+For each piece of partial mech salvage the employer keeps, they will offer items in compensation.
+These items are added to the salvage pool as normal salvage, and won't be rolled-up unless your reputation allows them to be.
+Compensation is generally an insincere gesture on your employer's part; they expect the parts to come right back to them because of insufficient salvage rights on your part.

+The employer calculates what they are willing to offer you based upon raw mech part cost (`MechDef.Description.Cost`) for each part they heldback.
+If a mech part was worth 750,000 c-bills, and they kept 3 of them, the employer would start with compensation of 2,250,000 c-bills.
+This value is then multiplied by the **Value Cap**, defined as `HoldbackValueCapMulti` in *mod.json*.
+This value cap varies by reputation, and is a applied as a straight multiplier to the compensation sum.
+See the table above for default value caps.
+Using the value of 2,250,000 c-bills and the INDIFFERENT value cap of 0.6, the employer would offer you `2,250,000 * 0.6 = 1,350,00` worth of items.

+Once the compensation sum has been determined, we iterate through all components in the salvage pool.
+Components are ordered by value, and if their raw cost (`MechComponentDef.Description.Cost`) is less than the compensation value, one or more of that item are added as compensation.
+If the component cost is low, and the compensation is high, multiples of that item can be added to the salvage pool.

+Any compensation remainder left after iterating through salvage pool is lost.
+Consider it graft from unreliable employers.

+If a component would normally add more than 10 of itself to the pool, the compensation quantity is divided by 3, and this value is added instead.
+This prevents any single item from dominating the pool, which provides more verisimilitude to the process.

+> Example: The salvage pool has a SRM-2, and the compensation sum is high enough that we'd normally add 26 copies of the SRM-2 to the pool.
+Because 26 > 10, we divide 26 / 3 = 8.66.
+We round up to 9, and add 9 copies of the SRM-2 to the salvage pool instead.

 ### Negotiation